section83/MacYTDL/README.md

 MacYTDL is a macOS GUI front end for [youtube-dl, the cross-platform video downloader](https://github.com/ytdl-org/youtube-dl).
 It runs on any Apple Mac with macOS 10.10 or later.
 It has been developed in AppleScript.
 The code is not protected and can be opened in Script Editor.
 MacYTDL is code signed and notarized.

+***This is a beta test release.
+It has the first attempt at implementing localisation.
+There may be errors and bugs.
+Please report any language errors, bugs or questions here on GitHub or send a message to macytdl@gmail.com.***

 [Download from here](https://github.com/section83/MacYTDL/releases/download/1.15.b.1/MacYTDL-v1.15.b.1.dmg).

 ![Main dailog](https://github.com/section83/MacYTDL/blob/master/images/Main%20-%20v1.15.b.1.png)